-The cornerstone of Starbucks® ethical sourcing approach to buying coffee is Coffee and Farmer Equity (C.A.F.E.)
+The cornerstone of the Starbucks® ethical sourcing approach to buying coffee is Coffee and Farmer Equity (C.A.F.E.)
 Practices.

 C.A.F.E.
 Practices was one of the coffee industry’s first set of ethical sourcing standards developed in partnership with Conservation International in 2004.